valory-xyz/open-autonomy/docs/guides/managing_packages.md

 This package organization lets users develop in two different ways:

 - Create an agent and develop inside it.
 In this case you will have a vendor folder inside the agent containing all packages from other developers, and it is not recommended to modify anything inside it.
-Packages under development will live inside the agent (see green box on the diagram).
+Packages under development will live inside the agent's component specific folders `skills`, `connections`, `contracts` and `protocols`  (see green box on the diagram).

-- Develop the needed packages independently from the agent, inside the local registry (packages folder) and later add them to an agent.
-This is the recommended method.
+- Develop the needed packages independently from the agent, inside the local registry (packages folder) and later add them to an agent. **This is the recommended method as it improves separation of concerns and offers the cleanest developer experience.**

 ## The agent structure